 • Select a Format: You can choose between a flat chart download and a physical chart.
 Big physical charts may be more engaging to kids because they are more fun to touch.

-• Design Creatively: The chart should be colourful and attractive, using stickers or topics that the individual or group being targeted is interested in.
+• Design Creatively: The chart should be colourful and attractive, using stickers or topics the targeted individual or group is interested in.

 3. Set Up the Reward System

 • Short-Term Rewards: Organise yourself to reward your small achievements of the day or the week.
-These may be stickers, more time to play or a favourite snack, basically anything that the child would want.
+These may be stickers, more time to play with a favourite snack or anything the child would want.

-• Long-Term Rewards: It is also useful to have a bigger reward for good behaviours combined for a longer period, say a week or a month.
-This could be a favourite place, toy, game, or any other activity that the child likes and looks forward to, such as a new toy.
+• Long-Term Rewards: It is also helpful to have a bigger reward for good behaviours combined for a more extended period, say a week or a month.
+This could be a favourite place, toy, game, or any other activity the child likes and looks forward to, such as a new toy.

 4. Implement the Chart